JosBogan/CodeTest/README.md

 # Process

 After reading through the instructions and looking at the provided image I first decided what components made the most sense.
-I initialising a React app with `create-react-app` and split up the basket out by purpose and ended up with a header, order table and costing component.
+I initialised a React app with `create-react-app` and split up the basket out by purpose and ended up with a header, order table and costing component.

 Both the costing and order table components needed access to the product data I had to store that state in the parent App component and pass it through as `props` to both of them.
 I also added a fake `id` key to the data to emulate what I'd expect real data to look like.